Rbbt-Workflows/structure/workflow.md

 ## annotated_variants

 Annotates variants given as mutated isoforms or genomic mutations.
-It translates them to protein and residue positions and annotates thethem using the different annotation methods.
+It translates them to protein and residue positions and annotates them using the different annotation methods.

 ## annotated_variant_neighbours